 There are no exceptions.

-Food truck – is a truck which brings, may prepare and serves food to locations on campus, having been invited to a Food Truck Event.
+Food truck – is a truck which brings, may prepare and serves food at campus catered events or concessions events.

 Breach of this policy has the potential to put individuals at risk.
 Because of the serious health, safety, legal and financial ramifications of breach of this policy, violators may be subject to disciplinary steps.